klaus-strele/shipshape/README.md

    The tool will then:
    1. Run the commands listed in `preDeploy`.
-   2. Create the `destination` directory if it does not exist, or empty an existing directory while keeping those files and subfolders in `keepList`
+   2. Create the `destination` directory if it does not exist or empty an existing directory while keeping those files and subfolders in `keepList`.
-   2. Copy the contents of the `source` directory to the `destination`.
+   3. Copy the contents of the `source` directory to the `destination`.
-   3. Run the commands listed in `postDeploy`.
+   4. Run the commands listed in `postDeploy`.

 ## **Configuration Options**